jr9597/wurdump/README.md

 ### AI Model Setup
 1. Currently works with gpt-oss:20b run locally with Ollama at http://localhost:11434
-2. Download ollama -> ollama pull gpt-oss:20b -> ollama run gpt-oss:20b -> (ollama run also automatically serves the model at localhost:11434)
+2. Download ollama -> ollama pull gpt-oss:20b -> ollama serve -> Ollama is ready serve pulled models at localhost:11434.
+Wurdump will interact with gpt-oss:20b at this port.
 3. For more info: https://cookbook.openai.com/articles/gpt-oss/run-locally-ollama

-**Made with ❤️ for the OpenAI Hackathon**
+**Made for the OpenAI Hackathon**

 Transform your clipboard workflow with AI-powered intelligence! 🚀